elm-community/elm-time/README.md

 elm package install elm-community/elm-time
 ```

-## This Package is Released to Elm 0.19 -- Also Deprecated!
+## This Package is Released to Elm 0.19 -- Also Archived!

 Isaac Seymour has ported
 **[elm-community/elm-time](https://package.elm-lang.org/packages/elm-community/elm-time/3.0.4/)** to
 **[isaacseymour/deprecated-time](https://package.elm-lang.org/packages/isaacseymour/deprecated-time/latest)**.
 With the change in **elm/time** to use Posix, and a consensus to break this package up so that you don't have to
-"include everything" to use it, we decided that this was a good time to deprecate.
+"include everything" to use it, we decided that this was a good time to deprecate.  *On October 6, 2021, this package was archived.*

 That being said, we will continue to support `isaacseymour/deprecated-time` with bug fixes for the foreseeable future.